apache/accumulo-website/_docs-2/configuration/overview.md

 ### Default values

-All [server properties][props] have a default value that is listed for each property on the [properties][props] page.
-Default values are set in the source code.
+All [server properties] have a default value.
+Default values are set in the source code and can be viewed for each property on the [server properties] page.
 While default values have the lowest precedence, they are usually optimal.
 However, there are cases where a change can increase query and ingest performance.

 ### accumulo.properties

-Setting [server properties][props] in accumulo.properties will override their default value.
+Setting [server properties] in [accumulo.properties] will override their default value.
 If you are running Accumulo on a cluster, any updates to accumulo.properties must be synced across the cluster.
-Accumulo processes (master, tserver, etc) read their local accumulo.properties on start up so processes must be restarted to apply changes.
+Accumulo processes (master, tserver, etc) read their local [accumulo.properties] on start up so processes must be restarted to apply changes.
 Certain properties can only be set in accumulo.properties.
 These properties have **zk mutable: no** in their description.
 Setting properties in accumulo.properties allows you to configure tablet servers with different settings.

 ### Zookeeper

-Many [server properties][props] can be set in Zookeeper using the Accumulo API or shell.
-These properties can identified by **zk mutable: yes** in their description on the [properties page][props].
+Many [server properties] can be set in Zookeeper using the Accumulo API or shell.
+These properties can identified by **zk mutable: yes** in their description on the [server properties] page.
 Zookeeper properties can be applied on a per-table or system-wide basis.
 Per-table properties take precedence over system-wide properties.
 While most properties set in Zookeeper take effect immediately, some require a restart of the process which is indicated in **zk mutable** section of their description.

 #### Zookeeper System properties

-System properties consist of all [properties][props] with **zk mutable: yes** in their description.
+System properties consist of all [server properties] with **zk mutable: yes** in their description.
 They are set with the following shell command:

     config -s PROPERTY=VALUE